Lobito: Portuguese rule

 Large developments, however, were not stimulated until the completion in 1928 of the important Benguela Railway, which connected Portuguese Angola with the Belgian Congo.

-Under Portuguese rule, the port was one of Angola's busiest, exporting agricultural produce from the interior and handling transit trade from the mines of southeastern Belgian Congo and of Northern Rhodesia.
+Under Portuguese rule, the port was one of Angola's busiest, and the busiest of Africa, exporting agricultural produce from the interior and handling transit trade from the mines of southeastern Belgian Congo and of Northern Rhodesia.
 Fishing, tourism and services were also important.
 The carnival in Lobito was also one of the most renowned and popular in Portuguese Angola.

 Post-independence

-After the April 25, 1974 Carnation Revolution in Lisbon, Angola was offered independence.
+After the 25 April 1974 Carnation Revolution in Lisbon, Angola was offered independence.
 Lobito's port activities were highly limited by disruptions to railway transit and high insecurity during the Angolan Civil War (1975–2002).
 With peace and stability, in the 2000s, Lobito started the process of reconstruction and resumed its path to development.

 Climate

 Lobito experiences a mild tropical arid climate with few temperature extremes.
 The winters are extremely dry and warm, while summers are relatively wet and hotter.